 Understanding the symbols used in Business Process Model Notation (BPMN) is key to learning how to read BPMN diagrams or how to draw a BPMN diagram of your own.
-Before you start drawing, read up on this guide of all the business process diagram symbols for this standard will help you get started.
+Before you start drawing, this guide of all the business process diagram symbols for this standard will help you get started.
 Read on or jump ahead to one of the following sections:

 Making your own BPMN Diagram?
 Gliffy is pre-loaded with all the BPMN symbols you’ll need.
 Get started with a free trial here >>

 In BPMN, events are the things that take place throughout the business process.
 They are always represented by circles and can include icons within those circles to describe the event with more detail.
 Your diagrams should also always include a start and end event symbol.

 In addition to icons that get more specific about what event is taking place, the circles they’re dropped inside tell you more about when the event is taking place.
 A thin-lined circle indicates a “start event,” a double-lined circle indicates an “intermediate event,” and a thick-lined circle indicates an “end event.”

 So, if the start of your process is triggered by an error, you’d want to use a thin-lined circle with the lightning bolt error symbol inside.
 If an error is occurring in the middle of your process, you’d use a double-lined circle with the error symbol inside.

 Work takes place between the events in your diagram.
 That work is described with stylized rectangles to show basic tasks, sub-processes, transactions, and call activity (sometimes referred to as callable process or global task) symbols.

 Gateway symbols are diamond-shaped indicators that split or combine your process flow.